metrumresearchgroup/page-2018-mrgsolve/README.md

 The morning session was captured on video and is accesible [on YouTube](https://www.youtube.com/watch?v=gXEOAGDBwRU&list=PLvLDbH2lpyXP6xQySmi-_SFHu6qoY9Z61).

-You can find other videos that introduce mrgsolve on [this youtube playlist](https://www.youtube.com/watch?v=XJs0KDfX834&list=PLvLDbH2lpyXOExve0kqu00-iCt1jbxq0L).
+You can find other videos that introduce mrgsolve on [this YouTube playlist](https://www.youtube.com/watch?v=XJs0KDfX834&list=PLvLDbH2lpyXOExve0kqu00-iCt1jbxq0L).